 Contact Us at (404) 995-3955 to Protect Your Rights

 After a traumatic brain injury, even the simplest tasks in life may feel overwhelmingly difficult.
 Severe brain trauma can disrupt basic life functions or even result in death.

 Although life after a traumatic brain injury is difficult, you don't have to take on every task alone.
-The skilled Atlanta TBI attorneys at The Law Offices of Wayne Grant, P.C. can help you investigate the event that caused your injury, prepare a strong case on your behalf, and fight to secure the compensation you need.
+The skilled Atlanta TBI attorneys at Grant Law Office can help you investigate the event that caused your injury, prepare a strong case on your behalf, and fight to secure the compensation you need.
 For a free and confidential case evaluation, contact us today.